 Where a single farming enterprise includes land other than that owned by the applicant, but which is occupied by all participants in the business, then details of this land and its owner should be included in the application.
-For instance, land that is owned by a son but is part of a Single Farming Enterprise run by a father, mother and son, should be included in the application.
+For instance, land that is owned by a son but is part of a single farming enterprise run by a father, mother and son, should be included in the application.
 This also includes land that is leased from another party.

 How do I apply?

 Applications for a single farming enterprise reduction must be in writing.
-To be considered for the current financial year applications must be received by 31 March within that fnancial year (for example, to be considered for the 2020-21 financial year the application must be made by 31 March 2021).
+To be considered for the current financial year applications must be received by 31 March within that financial year (for example, to be considered for the 2020-21 financial year the application must be made by 31 March 2021).

 To apply you need to complete an Emergency Services Levy Contiguous Land/Single Farming Enterprise Application.
-(PDF 75KB)
+(PDF 75KB).

 If I buy more land, can I include this in my single farming enterprise?